Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SendReceiveUsingMessageSenderReceiver/readme.md

             Console.WriteLine($"Received message: SequenceNumber:{message.SystemProperties.SequenceNumber} Body:{Encoding.UTF8.GetString(message.Body)}");

             // Complete the message so that it is not received again.
-            // This can be done only if the MessageReceiver is created in ReceiveMode.PeekLock mode. await messageReceiver.CompleteAsync(message.SystemProperties.LockToken);
+            // This can be done only if the MessageReceiver is created in ReceiveMode.PeekLock mode (which is default). await messageReceiver.CompleteAsync(message.SystemProperties.LockToken);
         }
     }